llvm/llvm-zorg/premerge/routine-maintenance.md

-3. The libc++ CI container - The `docker-compose` manifest at `libcxx/utils/ci/docker-compose.yml` needs to be updated by updating the `GITHUB_RUNNER_VERSION` variable to pull in the latest runner images using the [libc++ instructions](https://libcxx.llvm.org/Contributing.html#updating-the-ci-testing-container-images)
+3. The libc++ CI container - The `docker-compose` manifest at `libcxx/utils/ci/docker-compose.yml` needs to be updated by updating the `GITHUB_RUNNER_VERSION` variable to pull in the latest runner binary using the [libc++ instructions](https://libcxx.llvm.org/Contributing.html#updating-the-ci-testing-container-images)

 ### Other Container Image Software